hasl-sensor/integration/README.md

 Home Assistant SL Integration (HASLv3)
 ======================================

 This is a integration to provide multiple sensors for Stockholms Lokaltrafik in Stockholms Län, Sweden.
 It provides intelligent sensors for departures, deviations, vehicle locations, traffic status and route monitoring.
 It also provides services for Location ID lookup and Trip Planing.

-Right now HASLv3 is only supported as beta install as it is still in development.
-In the future it will be installed via HACS default just as HASL.
 You will still need to get your own API keys from SL / Trafiklab (se docs for [HASL](https://hasl.sorlov.com)).

+This integration is prepared for the new API that will be released from SL during 2021 (preliminary date).
+The legacy version (HASL) will NOT be upgraded once this happens.

 Documentation is available for HASL at http://hasl.sorlov.com, for HASLv3 it will be available once done at the same location, until then this page serves as documentation.